ComputationalAgronomy/biopathway-prediction/README.md

 ## Aim

-To identify potential bacteria strains that may produce IAA and thus facilitate plant growth.
+To identify potential bacterial strains that may produce indole-3-acetic acid (IAA) and thus facilitate plant growth through an efficient computational screening approach.

 ## Description
+BCPIP (Biological Compound Predictor via Integrated Pathways) is a bioinformatics pipeline that predicts a bacterium's potential to produce specific biological compounds based on its genome sequence.
+The pipeline predicts biological compound synthesis potential by analyzing multiple metabolic pathways.

+The overview of the workflow is as follows:
+1. **Gene Prediction**: Takes bacterial genomes as input and predicts protein-coding genes.
+2. **Enzyme Mapping**: Compares the predicted genes against a curated database of enzymes from specific, predefined biological pathways using DIAMOND.
+3. **Compound Prediction**: Based on the enzyme matches, predicts the likelihood that the bacterium can synthesize the final compound using multiple pathways.

+The current version is optimized for the Indole-3-Acetic Acid (IAA) biosynthesis pathway, allowing for high-throughput screening of bacterial genomes to identify potential plant-growth-promoting strains.
+The output provides a clear summary of predicted compound presence for each genome.

+### Background
-The potential and application of microbial products on crops have long been investigated in order to reduce the usage of synthetic fertilizers.
-Several mechanisms in promoting plant growth have been proposed and confirmed through field trials, including N-fixation, phosphate solubilization, phytohormone production and so on.
-Therefore, in this project we focus on the enzymes involved in these biological pathways, using auxin biosynthesis pathway as an example.
-Based on the assumption that the enzymes in a certain biological pathway must exist for a microorganism to successfully catalyze the compounds available from the environment to accessible products for plants, this package provides the pipeline from microbial genome annotation to biological pathway mapping.
-This allows us to conduct a high-throughput screening from available genome datasets and constructs a model to evaluate the potential of individual microbial genomes.
+Microbial products have been extensively studied for plant growth promotion to reduce synthetic fertilizer usage.
+Several plant growth-promoting mechanisms have been confirmed, and this project focuses on enzymes involved in these biological pathways, using auxin biosynthesis as an example.
+Based on the assumption that specific pathway enzymes must be present for microorganisms to successfully synthesize the compounds.
+This software provides a pipeline to estimate the likelihood of synthesizing compounds from genomic data.
+This enables high-throughput screening of genome datasets to evaluate the metabolic potential of individual bacterial strains.

-The current version is able to process genome datasets downloaded from NCBI (i.e. .fna format) and estimate the pathway completeness automatically.
-The current custom-built pathway includes part of the bacteria IAA production pathway.

 ## Installation